Potomac Yard: Redevelopment

 At decommissioning, decades of industrial use had left the site contaminated with heavy metals and hydrocarbons, including diesel fuel.
 It was immediately declared a Superfund site.

 In 1995, the Environmental Protection Agency (EPA) approved RF&P's study and cleanup plan, and cleanup was declared completed by 1998.

 Construction of a Virginia Tech building (2024).

 Various commercial and community interest groups came into conflict over the future of the brownfield land.
 The City of Alexandria rejected the original mixed-use plan in 1992.
 Jack Kent Cooke, owner of the then Washington Redskins, unsuccessfully pushed for the construction of a new football stadium on the site.
 Seventy (28 ha) of the 400 acre of the site were approved for retail use in 1995; the Potomac Yard Center, a 589856 sqft strip mall anchored by big box stores, was completed in 1997.
 Other sections of Potomac Yard have since been slated for development as residential units, office space, parkland, and retail use.
 The Potomac Yard Complex by Crescent Resources is already under construction.

 In November 2005, One and Two Potomac Center were completed, housing several EPA offices.
 The southernmost portion of the Alexandria section is under construction as of August 2006.
 It includes two plans, one for Arlington and one for Alexandria.
 The Alexandria portion of the site is highlighted by a new Town Center.
 The plan also includes 1900000 sqft of office space; a 625-room hotel; 135000 sqft of neighborhood retail space; and approximately 1,900 residential units.
 The plan for the Arlington site includes 2800000 sqft of office space; a 625-room hotel; 100000 sqft of neighborhood retail space; and approximately 1000 residential units.
 The plan also calls for a 25 acre park, to be owned by Arlington County.

 In December 2023, it was announced that the Washington Capitals and Washington Wizards would move to a new arena to be built at Potomac Yard.
 The site was to include training facilities, team offices, and a performing arts venue.

-In March 2024, it was announced that the plan for the new arena had been canceled.
+Plans for the new arena were scrapped in March 2024.

 Potomac Yard Park

 Construction for Potomac Yard Park began in 2009, and it opened on December 14, 2013.
 The park contains a water fountain, playgrounds, and sports fields within 24 acres.
 Located south of the main shopping district, it borders train tracks carrying freight and Virginia Railway Express commuter rail.

-The City of Alexandria has erected a series of seven signs in Potomac Yard Park that sequentially describe and illustrate the history of the area.
+The city of Alexandria has erected a series of seven signs in Potomac Yard Park that sequentially describe and illustrate the history of the area.
 These include: